-2021 Jeep Wrangler 4xe plug-in hybrid: specs and on-sale date
+Jeep Wrangler 4xe plug-in hybrid: pictures, specs and details

-New Jeep Wrangler 4xe has plug-in hybrid power for 375bhp and a 25-mile electric range, along with the model's customary off-road ability
+The Jeep Wrangler 4xe has plug-in hybrid power for 375bhp and a 25-mile electric range, along with the model's customary off-road ability

-The Wrangler 4xe is powered by a 2.0-litre turbocharged petrol engine and an electric motor, fed by a 17kWh battery, which can provide a pure-electric range of up to 25 miles, according to Jeep.
+The Wrangler 4xe is powered by a 2.0-litre turbocharged petrol engine and an electric motor, fed by a 17kWh battery for a pure-electric range of up to 25 miles.
 Total output is an impressive 375bhp, with 635Nm of torque to make light work of off-roading.
-Four-wheel drive features, naturally, along with an eight-speed automatic transmission.
+Four-wheel drive features, along with an eight-speed automatic transmission.
 Claimed performance figures are 0-62mph in less than 7.5 seconds and a top speed of 80mph in electric mode, or 124mph with both the engine and motor in play.

 Three driving modes are offered to help make the most of the Wrangler's plug-in hybrid system.
-'Hybrid' is the default setting – this shuffles between electric and internal-combustion power to maximise efficiency; 'Electric' is the pure-electric mode; and 'eSave' can be used to conserve battery charge for deployment at a time of the driver's choosing.
+'Hybrid' is the default setting, shuffling between electric and petrol power to maximise efficiency; 'Electric' is the pure-electric mode; and 'eSave' conserves battery charge for deployment at a time of the driver's choosing.

-Three trim levels will be offered: 4xe, Sahara 4xe and Rubicon 4xe.
-Even the lower two trims come with front and rear locking differentials and a low-range gearbox with selectable crawl speeds and hill-descent control, plus underbody skid plates, 17-inch alloys and 33-inch off-road tyres.
+Three trim levels are offered: 4xe, Sahara 4xe and Rubicon 4xe.
+Even the lower two come with front and rear locking differentials and a low-range gearbox with selectable crawl speeds and hill-descent control, plus underbody skid plates, 17-inch alloys and 33-inch off-road tyres.
 Top-spec Rubicon cars add improved suspension articulation thanks to an electronically decoupling anti-roll bar, further boosting off-road ability.